-Information about visas is available from the links below:
+Information about applying for your visa is available from the link below:

-You will need to obtain a Letter of Offer from us; we will provide this when you submit a formal study application to us.
+To start applying for your Visa, you will need to obtain a Letter of Offer from us.
+We will provide this when you submit a formal application to study with us.
 The second stage requires you to provide a Confirmation of Enrolment certificate from us and proof of your student health insurance before the visa is issued.

 ENGLISH LANGUAGE REQUIREMENT

 It is a requirement for issue of your visa that you have an adequate level of English language skill.

 There are two independent requirements for English language proficiency for international students at RVAC.
 These requirements are mandated by:

 – Australian Government Department of Immigration and Border Protection (DIBP) who are responsible for the issue of student visas (see the DIBP requirements here); and